KarishmaChauhan1996/Time-series-Forecasting-the-electricity-demand-/README.md

 ![rollingStat-MovingAverage-Window6](https://github.com/user-attachments/assets/c06ee90b-99a9-4718-8df2-5a52ab029496)

-6. Model Selection and Training:

-7. Fit time series models to the data and select best fit model.
+6. Model Selection and Training:Fit time series models to the data and select best fit model.

-8. Model validation: Generate forecasts for next 5 months and calculate forecasting error.
+7. Model validation: Generate forecasts for next 5 months and calculate forecasting error.

-9. Prediction: Predicting demand of electricity for next 12/24 months.
+8. Prediction: Predicting demand of electricity for next 12/24 months.

-10. Model Evaluation: Compare model performances based on error metrics.
+9. Model Evaluation: Compare model performances based on error metrics.

 **Models used**